sontx/config4net/README.md

 UiManager.Default.Build<IWindowContainer>(person).Show();
 ```

-> The UI builds based on config type (class structure), each property in the config will be bound to a component and type of component depends on type of the property.
+> The UI builds based on configuration type (class structure), each property in the config will be bound to a component and type of component depends on property type.
-> The data from the config will be synchronized from/to the UI.
+> The data from the configuration will be synchronized from/to the UI.

 -------------
 Full example: [Program.cs](https://github.com/sontx/config4net/blob/master/ExampleApp/Program.cs)